Levartar/Blender-scripting-documentation/docs/Blender Scripting/Scripting/Memory Probing.md

-This program is not memory safe for different reasons.
+!This Article is a Stump

+Considerations if your computer can't run the script

 - Blender files are loaded and are massive rendering these requires at least 32gb ram or 8gbvram
-- Blender Files are not cleane up properly on runtime
+- Blender Files are not cleaned up properly on runtime
 - Python generates too many combinations

 ## Blender Files